openstack/glance/doc/source/glanceapi.rst

     x-image-meta-property-distro  Ubuntu 10.10

-  Then a key/value pair of "distro"/"Ubuntu 10.10" will be stored with the image in Glance.
+  then a key/value pair of "distro"/"Ubuntu 10.10" will be stored with the image in Glance.

   There is no limit on the number of free-form key/value attributes that can be attached to the image.
-However, keep in mind that the 8K limit on the size of all HTTP headers sent in a request will effectively limit the number of image properties.
+However, keep in mind that the 8K limit on the size of all the HTTP headers sent in a request will effectively limit the number of image properties.

 Update an Image
 ***************

-Glance will view as image metadata any HTTP header that it receives in a ``PUT`` request where the header key is prefixed with the strings ``x-image-meta-`` and ``x-image-meta-property-``.
+Glance will consider any HTTP header that it receives in a ``PUT`` request as an instance of image metadata.
+In this case, the header key should be prefixed with the strings ``x-image-meta-`` and ``x-image-meta-property-``.

 If an image was previously reserved, and thus is in the ``queued`` state, then image data can be added by including it as the request body.
-If the image already as data associated with it (e.g. not in the ``queued`` state), then including a request body will result in a **409 Conflict** exception.
+If the image already has data associated with it (for example, it is not in the ``queued`` state), then including a request body will result in a **409 Conflict** exception.

 On success, the ``PUT`` request will return the image metadata encoded as HTTP headers.